Dyer County License Hearing Guide

 If You Refused Testing

-Refusing to submit to a breath, blood, or urine test carries a significantly harsher penalty than failing the test.
-Tennessee, like most states, operates under an "implied consent" law.
-This means that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+• Refusal Suspension: Refusing to submit to a breath or blood test carries a longer suspension than failing the test.
+Under Tennessee's implied consent law, by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to do so results in an automatic license suspension, typically for a period longer than one year for a first offense.

 The ALR/Administrative Hearing